rokmr/Machine-Learning/README.md

 # Machine Learning

-* *Deep Neural Network*
-Implementation of Neural Network with all the basic operation from the scratch.
+* **Deep Neural Network** - Implementation of Deep Neural Network with all the basic operation from the scratch.